Musa-Sina-Ertugrul/NumeriCal/README.md

 * Ikram Celal KESKIN
 * Mert KARDAS

+### Suggesting Algorithms

+> If you want an algorithm that you want to be implemented you can simply open a discussion or issue.
+> * Open issue as a feature request and tag developers. :writing_hand:
+> * Open discussion as a idea suggestion and tag developers. :writing_hand:

 ### Contributing

-> If you want to contribute, you are always welcome so, you can start by checking issues, and if you want you simply open a PR. :thumbsup:
+> If you want to contribute, you are always welcome so, you can start by checking issues, and if you want you simply open a PR :thumbsup: